You Are My Lady

-You Are My Lady is a 1985 single by Freddie Jackson that followed his debut single, "Rock Me Tonight (For Old Times Sake)."
+You Are My Lady is a song by American singer Freddie Jackson following his debut single, "Rock Me Tonight (For Old Times Sake)."
 It was the second single from his debut album, Rock Me Tonight.

 Like his debut single, "You Are My Lady" hit number one on the R&B charts, peaking the week of October 5, 1985, and was Jackson's most successful crossover single of his career, reaching number 12 on the Hot 100.
-It also reached number 49 in the UK.
+It also peaked at number 3 on the US Adult Contemporary chart.